django-inplaceedit/django-inplaceedit/README.rst

 Development
 ===========

-You can get the last bleeding edge version of inplaceedit by doing a checkout of its git repository::
+You can get the last bleeding edge version of inplaceedit by doing a clone of its git repository::

   git clone git://github.com/Yaco-Sistemas/django-inplaceedit.git